emurano/coding-challenge-elementree-web/README.md

    ```
    Change `http://localhost:3000/` to what ever port you're running the API on.

-   Change `XXXX` to what ever your MapBox API key is.
+   Change `XXXX` to what ever your Map API key is.

 2. Switch your version of node to the one the project was built on.
 This will use the `.nvmrc` file to determine which version of node to switch to.
    ```shell